1988 Maldives coup attempt: Operation Cactus

 Rejaul Karim Laskar, a member of the then-ruling political party in India, Indian National Congress, stated that India's intervention in the attempted coup became necessary as in the absence of Indian intervention, external powers would have been tempted to intervene or even to establish bases in Maldives, which being in India's backyard would have been detrimental to India's national interest.
 India, therefore, intervened with "Operation Cactus".

 The operation started on the night of 3 November 1988.
-Two Ilyushin Il-76 aircraft of the Indian Air Force airlifted the Strike Force of the 50th Independent Parachute Brigade(India), commanded by Brigadier Farukh Bulsara and comprising the 6th Battalion of the Parachute Regiment (India), A Company of 3 Para Battalion, 51 Battery of 17 Para Field Regiment, Field Platoon of 411Para Sappers, Airborne ADS of 60 Para Field Ambulance and the Signalers of 50(I) Para Brigade Signal Company in the First wave from Agra Air Force Station and flew them non-stop over 3707 kilometers to land them over the Malé International Airport on Hulhule Island and 7 Para Battalion in the Second wave of 50(I)Parchute Brigade on 4 November 1988 to Malé International Airport on Hulhule Island.
+Two Ilyushin Il-76 aircraft of the Indian Air Force, escorted by six Mirage 2000s airlifted the Strike Force of the 50th Independent Parachute Brigade(India), commanded by Brigadier Farukh Bulsara and comprising the 6th Battalion of the Parachute Regiment (India), A Company of 3 Para Battalion, 51 Battery of 17 Para Field Regiment, Field Platoon of 411Para Sappers, Airborne ADS of 60 Para Field Ambulance and the Signalers of 50(I) Para Brigade Signal Company in the First wave from Agra Air Force Station and flew them non-stop over 3707 kilometers to land them over the Malé International Airport on Hulhule Island and 7 Para Battalion in the Second wave of 50(I)Parchute Brigade on 4 November 1988 to Malé International Airport on Hulhule Island.
 The Indian Army paratroopers arrived on Hulhule in nine hours after the appeal from President Gayoom.